 In July 2020, in a case brought by six humanist couples, High Court judge Mrs Justice Eady DBE ruled that the failure to provide legally recognised humanist marriages means that ‘the present law gives rise to… discrimination’.
 She also ruled that, in light of that, the Secretary of State for Justice ‘cannot… simply sit on his hands’ and do nothing.
 However, she said, given that the Government is currently giving the matter consideration in the form of a review into marriage law by the Law Commission, the Government’s refusal to act immediately can be justified ‘at this time’ and concluded, ‘Although I may deprecate the delay that has occurred since 2015, I cannot ignore the fact that there is currently an on-going review of the law of marriage in this country.’
 As a consequence, she declined to make a formal declaration that the Government is acting unlawfully at this time.
 We welcomed the court making clear that the failure to provide legal recognition of humanist marriages cannot be justified other than by saying that there is a review to redress the issue, but expressed disappointment at the Government being given more time to resolve it, particularly given how long humanist couples have already had to wait for legal recognition.The claimants in the case are considering whether to appeal this aspect.

-We want the law throughout the UK and crown dependencies to allow humanist celebrants to conduct legally recognised marriages, as it does in Scotland, Northern Ireland, and Jersey.
+We want the law throughout the UK and crown dependencies to allow humanist celebrants to conduct legally recognised marriages, as it does in Scotland, Northern Ireland, Jersey, and Guernsey.
 This would give non-religious people the same choice that religious people have of a meaningful ceremony conducted by a person who shares their values and approach to life.
 Non-religious people in many other countries, from the Republic of Ireland to Australia to New Zealand to the USA already enjoy this choice.

 Humanist marriages have long been legally recognised in Scotland and the Republic of Ireland, and have had a transformative effect in both countries.
 They gained legal recognition in Scotland in 2005, and have risen in number from 85 in the first year to in 2019 there being more humanist than Christian marriages (23% of the total).
 Humanist Society Scotland provides more marriage ceremonies than any other religion or belief group.
 In the Republic of Ireland, humanist marriages gained legal recognition in 2012.
 In 2019 around 9% of legally recognised marriages were humanist, placing the Humanist Association of Ireland only behind the Catholic Church and civil marriages.